pedro-curto/Resumos-ESof/resumos.md

 Implementing composite pattern lets clients treat individual objects and compositions uniformly.

 Coupling:
-- Client depends on interface common to all members
+- Client depends on interface common to all members (decoupled from component, only needs operation)
 - Members use the same interface when interacting eac other
 - Easy to extend with new types of members